sicp-4-1-6-4-1-7

 (append (list 'let let-body) set-body rest-of-lambda))))

-letrecis evaluated includes all the letrec bindings, while let is not.
+is evaluated includes all the letrec

 4.21